thapaliyabikendra/Spotify-Aggregation/README.md

 # Spotify-Aggregation

-Simple restapi to get most popular songs according to year, popular songs by artist and popular artist with genre.
+Simple FastAPI to get most popular songs according to year, popular songs by artist and popular artist with genre.

 ### Get popular song by year
 ```bash